This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 type: gp3

-For more details on the options available for EBS volumes using the CSI driver, see the driver’s GitHub project and especially the StorageClass parameters documentation. |
+For more details on the options available for EBS volumes using the CSI driver, see the driver’s GitHub project, specifically the StorageClass parameters documentation. |

-4. Configure the hostname
+5. Configure the Hostname

 If you intend to use a custom hostname to access your Gradle Enterprise instance, you now need to add the appropriate DNS records.